Kolos65/Mockable/README.md

 * **`.matching((Value) -> Bool)`**: Uses the provided closure to filter functions calls.

 > Computed properties have no parameters, but mutable properties get a `(newValue:)` parameter in function builders that can be used to constraint functionality on property assignment with a match condition.
-These `newValue` conditions will only effect the `performOnGet`, `performOnSet`, `getterCalled` and `setterCalled` clauses but will have no effect on return clauses.
+These `newValue` conditions will only effect the `performOnGet`, `performOnSet`, `getCalled` and `setCalled` clauses but will have no effect on return clauses.

 Here are examples of using different parameter conditions: